BNasmith/PTForsyth/PTFWorkofChrist.md

 for enemies more bitter than anything that man can feel against man, for such haters as only holiness can produce.
-Here is the singular thing : the greater the favour that is done to us, the more fiercely we resent it if it does not break us down and make us grateful.
+Here is the singular
+thing: the greater the favour that is done to us, the more fiercely we resent it if it does not break us down and make us grateful.
 The greater the favour, if we do not respond in its